Hyacinth-Ali/Docker-Kubernetes-Tutorial/index.md

     docker ps
     ```

+### Environment Variable
+Environment variable allows to run the same container based on particular but in a different modes or configurations.
+For example, the exposed container port can be a variable as demonstrated below.

 ## Section 2: The Main Building Blocks (Dockerfile, Image, and Container)
 Here, we will walk through the steps to containerize a software application with emphasizes on the core building blocks: Dockerfile, Image, and Container.